 There is an increasing need for personnel trained in the application of sanitary control measures to man's environment.
-Environmental health technicians inspect, investigate and report on environmental conditions in the areas of public health and industrial hygiene and safety.
-In many instances, they assist in the education of the community to increase its understanding of existing environmental problems and practical solutions.
+Environmental health technicians are responsible for inspecting, investigating and reporting on environmental conditions for professional health and management personnel.
+In many instances, they assist in the education of the community to increase its understanding of what the environmental problems are and what practical solutions are available.